c4710n/scrivener_html/README.md

 > `semi` is a meaningless suffix.

 As you know, there's a package called scrivener_html.
 In order to distinguish between these two packages, I name this package as **scrivener_html_semi**.

+## Why creating a new package rather than a PR?

+There are lots of breaking changes, it's hard to creating a PR.

 ## License